Consensys/doc.orion/README.md

 # Orion documentation

-[Orion] is a PegaSys component for doing private transactions.
+[Orion] is a Consensys Quorum component for doing private transactions.

-The software sources are hosted in <https://github.com/PegaSysEng/orion>
+The software sources are hosted in [`https://github.com/PegaSysEng/orion`](https://github.com/PegaSysEng/orion)

 This repository only contains the sources for [Orion documentation website hosted by ReadTheDocs].